-This section describes the elements, characteristics, and major groupings of navigation messagenavigation data messagenavigation data message exchanges, as well as general information about the data types involved in these exchanges.
-This section also provides an overview of the current and envisioned CCSDS Navigation Data Messages.
+This section describes the elements, characteristics, and major groupings of navigation data messagenavigation data message exchanges.

 2.2 TERMS AND DEFINITIONS

 Property: An attribute or characteristic of an object or concept.
 In the context of this document, properties represent the physical attributes of spacecraft, rovers, equipment, and tracking stations that are needed for navigation.